richard-porter/ai-collaboration-field-guide.-/README.md

 Jacob, Gupta, and Andreas (“Modeling Boundedly Rational Agents with Latent Inference Budgets,” ICLR 2024) demonstrate that when an agent — human or AI — behaves suboptimally, the pattern of failure is determined by how many steps of reasoning the agent can execute before it must act.
 They call this the agent’s “inference budget.”
 A chess player with a shallow inference budget doesn’t make random errors; they make errors consistent with stopping the planning process too early.
 Stronger players plan deeper.
 Harder problems require more planning.
 The inference budget is measurable, predictable, and interpretable.

+## Field Guide — Evidence Base Addition

+The five skills framework also has a parallel in **Cognitive Task Analysis (CTA)** — a human factors methodology developed for safety-critical domains (aviation, surgery, nuclear operations) that maps expert cognition under high-stakes conditions.
+CTA’s core finding mirrors this guide’s: expert performance in high-stakes environments depends not on faster processing but on richer mental models that include what to look for, what to ignore, and when to stop.
+The five skills are, in effect, a CTA-derived competency model for human-AI collaboration.

 ### Connection to AI Behavioral Governance

 This framework provides formal grounding for the diagnostic vocabulary developed in this project: